cjumel/linkup.nvim/README.md

 # linkup.nvim

-Integrate the [Linkup](https://www.linkup.so/) API directly in Neovim.
-The Linkup API provides access to LLM-augmented web search wich additional access to Linkup premium sources.
+Integrate the [Linkup API](https://www.linkup.so/) directly in Neovim.
+The Linkup API provides access to LLM-augmented web search, as well as to Linkup's premium sources.

 ## Installation